gstlearn/gstlearn/README.md

   * The *Path* environment variable must be updated to make *doxygen.exe* available in the batch command line (follow [this guide](https://stackoverflow.com/questions/44272416/how-to-add-a-folder-to-path-environment-variable-in-windows-10-with-screensho) to add *C:\\doxygen\\bin* folder in the *Path* variable and restart Windows)

 ## Development
+All commands below must be executed from he *build* directory.
 ### Non-regression tests
 #### Microsoft Visual Studio
-To launch non-regression tests, execute the following commands (from he *build* directory):
+To launch non-regression tests, execute the following commands:

 ```
-cd build
 ctest -C Release
 ```
 Notes: